astrorama/PhosphorosDoc/source/user_manual/basic_steps/computing_redshift.rst

 $PHOSPHOROS_ROOT/config/PhosphorosComputeRedshift.conf

-This configuration file then be used fot command line execution of the PhosphorosComputeRedshift C++ executable.
+This configuration file then be used for command line execution of the PhosphorosComputeRedshift C++ executable.

 CLI: ``PhosphorosComputeRedshift.conf``
 ---------------------------------------